xmartlabs/xmartlabs.github.io/_posts/2021-03-07-compose-themes.md

 If you are a Jetpack Compose user you may already know that one of its advantages is that it's easier to give your app a consistent look & feel by applying themes.
 Additionally, Material already provides a theme that allows apps based on it to reflect your own product’s branding and styles.
 And that is great, but it oftentimes lacks in that it's a bit too strict and limited on what you can and cannot do with it.
-In this post, we'll analyze how to adapt, extend and make Metrial Theme more flexible so that it can stick to your product's style guidelines.
+In this post, we'll analyze how to adapt, extend and make Material Theme more flexible so that it can stick to your product's style guidelines.
 ​
 # What's an application theme?
 The definition is not complex.
-Themes are a collection of resources that are useful all throughout a given application.
+Themes are a collection of resources that are useful throughout a given application.
 More information can be found in [Android's themes documentation], but themes assign semantic names like `colorPrimary` to Android resources, that can be later used as references in different places on the app.
 ​
 Most Android applications already follow (or should be following) [Material Design Guidelines], and that's why Material created `MaterialTheme`.